2005–06 Chilean general election: Electoral system

 The president was elected using the two-round system.
 All of the 120 seats in the Chamber of Deputies were contested, while 20 out of 38 seats in the Senate were up for election (even-numbered regions and the metropolitan region).
 Deputies serve for a period of four years, while senators serve for a period of eight years.
 Reelection is permitted.

+A unique binomial system was used for election of Chamber of Deputies.
+These system rewards coalition slates.
+Each coalition could run two candidates for each electoral district's two Chamber seats.
+Typically, the two largest coalitions in a district divided the seats, one each, among themselves.
+Only if the leading coalition ticket out-polls the second-place coalition by a margin of more than two-to-one did the winning coalition gain both seats. with seats allocated using the simple quotient.

 Presidential candidates

 Michelle Bachelet (Socialist Party of Chile)

 Bachelet, who led in every major poll, served as Health Minister before President Lagos named her as Chile's first female Defense Minister in 2002.
 She was supported by the Coalition of Parties for Democracy, which has governed Chile since 1990.
 The coalition groups four parties: the Christian Democratic Party (PDC), the Party for Democracy (PPD), the Socialist Party (PS), and the Social Democrat Radical Party (PRSD).

 Up until May 2005 two candidates vied for the coalition's nomination: Soledad Alvear (PDC) and Michelle Bachelet (PS).
 A primary was scheduled to be held on 31 July 2005, to choose the nominee.
 Political polls in Chile indicated that either candidate would trounce the right-wing Alliance nominee Joaquín Lavín in a two-person race.
 The political atmosphere changed, however, when another Alianza candidate came to the scene: businessman Sebastián Piñera from the center-right National Renewal.
 This led, among other reasons, to the withdrawal of Soledad Alvear from the Concertación nomination on 24 May 2005.